YuXuanL1/Heart-Disease-Risk-Prediction-for-Insurance/README.md

-# Heart Disease Risk Prediction for Precision Underwriting
+# Heart Disease Risk Prediction for Insurance

 This project applies machine learning techniques to predict an individual's risk of heart attack using health survey data.
 It is aimed at improving **precision underwriting**, **product design**, and **personalized health management** for the insurance industry.